2015/16 Space Time - Studio Residencies

 Aaron Lim

 I would like to work on two major areas.
 Firstly on developing my "texture" styles working on soft and sharp movements which was explored briefly in Dual.
-Secondly I would like to explore different approaches to bboying to discover new movement and ways to tell stories through breaking.
+Secondly, I would like to explore different approaches to b*boying to discover new movements and ways to tell stories through breaking.

 Lizzi Webb